Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-treasury.md

 ![An example of a proposal being created](/img/treasury/propose.jpg)

-The system will automatically take the required deposit, picking the higher of the following two values: 20 KSM or 5% of the requested amount.
+The system will automatically take the required deposit, picking the higher of the following two values: 20 LUNAR or 5% of the requested amount.

 Once created, your proposal will become visible in the Treasury screen and the council can start voting on it.